TheKetan2/todo_app_flutter_bloc_pattern/README.md

 ### Todo App using BLoC pattern

 - For state management: BLoC pattern
-- Database in stored in JSON using sembast package
+- The database is stored in JSON using sembast package

 ### Snapshots